Interpol seeks five ex-VW managers over emissions fraud - Sueddeutsche

-BERLIN The United States has issued international arrest warrants for five former Volkswagen (VOWG_p.DE) managers accused of wrongdoing in connection with the carmaker's diesel emissions-cheating scandal, Sueddeutsche Zeitung reported on Thursday.
+BERLIN (Reuters) - The United States has issued international arrest warrants for five former Volkswagen (VOWG_p.DE) managers accused of wrongdoing in connection with the carmaker's diesel emissions-cheating scandal, Sueddeutsche Zeitung reported on Thursday.

 The five ex-managers and developers, including two aides to former chief executive Martin Winterkorn, are indicted by U.S. authorities for conspiracy to fraud and violation of U.S. environmental rules, Sueddeutsche Zeitung, which researched the matter with regional broadcasters WDR and NDR, reported.